 As the teacher for two of the three Art Field Trips classes offered by Howard Community College here in Maryland, I’ve had the privilege of accompanying many wonderful people to museums in the Washington/ Baltimore area every Friday of the academic year for the last 21 years.
 I’ve learned so much from the numerous exhibitions we’ve seen and I’ve made many dear friends.

 When all colleges closed due to the covid19 pandemic, I began a series of 6 Zoom lectures for my classes.
 What I had thought would be a casual review of already existing slide shows with just a few people in attendance turned out to be full blown art history lectures with incredible participation.

-The college semester is now over, but due to popular demand (really, no kidding!)
-I’ve decided to continue over the summer.
-The upcoming lectures will focus on special topics as opposed to an overview of art historical periods.
-All lectures will be visually rich and intellectually stimulating, and you will leave with a deeper understanding of and appreciation for the art discussed.
+All lectures were recorded and continue to be available to anyone who would like to register.
+The lectures focus on special topics as opposed to an overview of art historical periods.
+All lectures are visually rich and intellectually stimulating, and viewers leave with a deeper understanding of and appreciation for the art discussed.

-Standards of Excellence: Dutch Genre Painting in the Golden Age
+This lecture, Standards of Excellence: Dutch Genre Painting in the Golden Age, is free.

 Baroque Sculpture and Architecture in Italy: Bernini, Borromini and Algardi in Counter Reformation Rome

 Artist on the Run: Caravaggio in Malta, Sicily and Naples

 Vermeer and his Contemporaries: Genre Painting in the Dutch Golden Age

 Looking at Ourselves: The Many Faces of Portraiture in the 15th through the 17th Centuries

 Rembrandt: Master of Light